fanli-gcb/BMM/README.md

 # BMM
-Analysis code accompanying the paper "Alterations of maternal tryptophan and tryptophan metabolites during lactation and health outcomes of children born to women with HIV".
+Analysis code accompanying the paper "Altered milk tryptophan and tryptophan metabolites in women with HIV".

 Analysis of the main cohort is in the BMK_1410.metabolon.R file with all required data in the data/ZEBS/ folder.